-You should still fill out your homestay application as early as possible and tell us approximately when you plan to arrive.
+You should still fill out your homestay application and tell us approximately when you plan to arrive.
 When you confirm your flight to Seattle, let us know the exact arrival time.
 Please note, we cannot place you with a host family until we have your arrival information.

 Host information will be sent by e-mail as soon as you have been placed with a host family.
-You will probably recieve this information about two weeks before your departure, and this will include a short profile and contact information for your hosts.
-You should contact your hosts before you come to Seattle to make special arrangements and learn more about them.
+You will probably receive this information about two weeks before your departure, and this will include a short profile and contact information for your hosts.
+Please contact your hosts right away, before you come to Seattle, to make special arrangements and learn more about them.
 If we are unable to place you with a host family, we will notify you within two weeks of your departure.

 Unfortunately not; at this time we are unable to place friends together in the same homestay.

 Can my family members stay in the homestay with me?